tc39/notes/meetings/2019-07/july-23.md

 - [video]
 (https://www.youtube.com/watch?v=mzCyJK9NYGI&feature=youtu.be)

-LBR: Test262 is probably the most challenging project I’ve ever worked on in my life.
+LEO: Test262 is probably the most challenging project I’ve ever worked on in my life.
 (Presents slides) Here’s a [visualization](https://www.youtube.com/watch?v=mzCyJK9NYGI) emphasizing the number of people actively working on various tests at the same time.

 MM: Even with the engines providing a special hook, Test262 should not expect even with a special hook that the engine is providing deterministic garbage collection.
 To the degree that the engine actually collects something when the hook is called, it gives test262 the opportunity to detect and report bugs.
 If the engine doesn’t collect anything there’s no bug there and we cannot report any violation.
 I think that’s a modest statement of what the hook does.